 The Regional Council has designed and maintains flood control schemes on the region’s rivers to provide protection from storms with up to a 1% likelihood of exceeding capacity once a year - also referred to as a 1 in 100 year flood or 1% Annual Exceedance Probability.

 The drainage schemes are typically designed to a standard to manage rain events between 1 in 5 year and 1 in 20 year in size, although this varies.

-Rivers on the Heretaunga Plains are fenced off for cattle, where land is owned or administered by HBRC.
+Rivers on the Heretaunga Plains are fenced off for cattle, where land is owned or administered by the Regional Council.
 We are actively working with private landowners on this, even though the earliest rules to prevent stock entering waterways don’t apply until 2020 (Tukituki catchment).
-Riverside stock grazing has been part of HBRC’s flood control management plan.
+Riverside stock grazing has been part of the Regional Council’s flood control management plan.

 Stock grazing has been used in the past as a cost-effective method to keep grass and other vegetation at a manageable level on river edges and stopbanks.